L3fT-TW1X/CS2WeeklyCareViewer/README.md

 ## Introduction

-The aim of this project is to visualize locally whether a given CS2 account (via a STEAMID) has collected its weekly reward and to tell it when it can collect its next reward.
+The aim of this project is to visualize locally whether a given CS2 account (via a steamID64) has collected its weekly reward and to tell it when it can collect its next reward.
 Having several CS2 accounts, I quickly got tired of opening each game to see if I'd collected my weekly care packages.

 ## Features